 - Diversity visa (the lottery): Fifty thousand people per year are granted immigrant visas through the Diversity Visa Lottery Program, allowing selected entrants, their spouses and children to apply for permanent residence.

 - Religious workers: Ministers and certain religious workers may be eligible for permanent residence through the fourth preference category (EB-4): special immigrant religious workers.

 - Permanent residence through investment: Foreign nationals can immigrate to the United States for investment purposes either as managers or executives of multinational corporations or as individual entrepreneurs seeking investment opportunities in the United States.

 - Processing at U.S. Embassies or Consulates: Depending on the circumstances, you might be able to have your immigration matters handled at a U.S. Embassy or Consulate abroad.

 Contact David Ware

 David Ware is proud to serve individuals and organizations nationwide.
-Our offices are located in the greater New Orleans area; Florida; Seattle, Washington and Centennial, Colorado.
+Our offices are located in the greater New Orleans area; Florida; Seattle, Washington and Centennial.
 We are available by appointment.
 Call 504-830-5900 or contact the firm online.